How Long Does It Take To Become a Plumber?

-If you are interested in becoming a licensed plumber, your first step is to locate a plumbing school and apply to its program.
+Are you interested in becoming a licensed plumber?
+If so, we have the answers for you.
+Your first step is to locate a plumbing school and apply to its program.
 The next step is to complete a plumbing apprenticeship.
 Altogether, schooling takes about four years or longer.
 The third step in fulfilling your plumber requirements is to pass the state licensing examination.
 Once you have completed all of these requirements, you are eligible to become a licensed plumber.

-- Advanced training about water treatment systems, water heaters, plumbing appliances, and plumbing fixtures.
+- Advanced training in water treatment systems, water heaters, plumbing appliances, and plumbing fixtures

-We teach all of the above topics at Illinois Plumbing Consultants.
+At Illinois Plumbing Consultants, we teach all of the above topics!
 We also make sure that our students have the opportunity to gain hands-on experience with the following:

 Day-to-Day Life as a Plumber Apprentice

 Before you can apply for a plumbing apprenticeship program, you are required to have obtained a sponsor.
-He or she must be licensed and bonded for your hours to count towards your apprenticeship.
-You will work side-by-side with your sponsor providing plumbing support as you learn the trade.
+He or she must be licensed and bonded for your hours to count toward your apprenticeship.
+You will work side by side with your sponsor providing plumbing support as you learn the trade.
 To get the most out of the experience, be certain to ask your sponsor to explain plumbing techniques you don’t understand.

 Preparing for the State Plumbing Exam